Kycklingris/portfolio/index.md

 {% include project_card.html
 	title="Rendering"
-	date="2023 November - 3~4 weeks so far"
+	date="Started November 2023 ~80 hours so far"
+	image="voxelized.png"
 	read-more="/projects/rendering"
 	content=
 "
-So far I only have about 40 hours according to wakapi in this repository, so there isn't all that much to show currently.
+There isn't all that much to show currently.
 My goal with the project is voxel cone tracing similar to [The Tomorrow Children](https://www.gamedeveloper.com/programming/graphics-deep-dive-cascaded-voxel-cone-tracing-in-i-the-tomorrow-children-i-) where both direct and indirect lighting is calculated using vct.
-- Written in **Rust** with **WGPU**
+- Working with **Rust** and **WGPU**
+- Compute shader per triangle scanline based voxelization
 - Basic voxel rendering for debugging
 - Basic mesh rendering with diffuse texture
 "